pinnacle-framework/Pinnacle/docs/content/use_cases/transfer_learning.md

     </TabItem>
 </Tabs>
 <!-- TABS -->
-## Connect to SuperDuperDB
+## Connect to pinnacle

 :::note
-Note that this is only relevant if you are running SuperDuperDB in development mode.
+Note that this is only relevant if you are running pinnacle in development mode.
 Otherwise refer to "Configuring your production system".
 :::